Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 - `Sub-Kem`: The functions `Sub-Kem-Generate-Keypair`, `Sub-Kem-Encaps` and `Sub-Kem-Decaps` defined as follows:

-  - `Elliptic-Curve-Point-to-Octet-String` and `Octet-String-to-Elliptic-Curve-Point` are the conversion routines defined in sections 2.3.3 and 2.3.4 of [SEC1].
+  - `Elliptic-Curve-Point-to-Octet-String` and `Octet-String-to-Elliptic-Curve-Point` are the conversion routines defined in sections 2.3.3 and 2.3.4 of [SEC1], without point compression.

   - `ECDH(pk, sk)` represents the compact output of ECDH [RFC6090] using public key (curve point) `pk` and private key (exponent) `sk`.